sxs-collaboration/spectre/docs/DevGuide/ImportingData.md

-- The `importers::Actions::ReadVolumeData` action will load the volume data file once per node on its first invocation by dispatching to `importers::Actions::ReadAllVolumeDataAndDistribute` on the `importers::VolumeDataReader` nodegroup component.
+- The `importers::Actions::ReadVolumeData` action will load the volume data file once per node on its first invocation by dispatching to `importers::Actions::ReadAllVolumeDataAndDistribute` on the `importers::ElementDataReader` nodegroup component.
 Subsequent invocations of these actions, e.g. from all other elements on the node, will do nothing.
 The data is distributed into the inboxes of all elements on the node under the `importers::Tags::VolumeData` tag using `Parallel::receive_data`.